doduong102/How-to-Lab-1/index.md

 Here we have some commands from Professor Pollitz:

-cd ~
-cd
-ls -lat
-ls -a
+'cd ~'
+'cd'
+'ls -lat'
+'ls -a'
-ls <directory> where <directory> is /home/linux/ieng6/cs15lsp23/cs15lsp23abc, where the abc is one of the other group members’ username cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/ cat /home/linux/ieng6/cs15lsp23/public/hello.txt
+'ls <directory> where <directory> is /home/linux/ieng6/cs15lsp23/cs15lsp23abc, where the abc is one of the other group members’ username'
+'cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/'
+'cat /home/linux/ieng6/cs15lsp23/public/hello.txt'